 Tuition and Affordability

 At MICDS, we strive to live into our bold Mission as we cultivate students who are equipped with academic, social, and emotional intelligence.
 We prepare students with the knowledge, skills, desire, and confidence needed to be successful and make a difference in an ever-growing, ever-changing world.
 Students are supported by faculty, coaches, administrators, and peers as they discover and further their passions in and out of the classroom.

-Collectively, the Class of 2020 is attending 96 different colleges and universities in 32 different states among which 20 will be playing intercollegiate athletics.
+Collectively, the Class of 2021 is attending 90 different colleges and universities in 29 different states along with Washington, D.C., Rome, Italy, and Hong Kong.
+Twenty graduates will be playing intercollegiate athletics.

 Community of Kindness

 The Middle School Honor Code is just one of the many ways that students are challenged to become their very best selves.

 With heart and passion along with robust resources and intentional programming, students collaborate from Junior Kindergarten through 12th grade.

 Unique learning opportunities transcend any distance to support our MICDS students and their families.

 |2021-22 Tuition||Average Need-Based Tuition Assistance|

 |Middle School (Grades 5 & 6)||$26,420||$14,700|